By Amelia Smith

 Whether you use your she shed for writing, painting, reading, or simply relaxing, extra greenery nearby will always boost the ambience.

-So, why not create a botanical haven with a selection of your favourite potted plants?
-Try primroses, pansies, heathers, or Cyclamens, for starters.
-In the spring, opt for scented bulbs such as hyacinth and varieties of Narcissus for an instant pick-me-up.
+So, why not create a botanical haven with a selection of your favorite potted plants?
+Try primroses, pansies, heathers, or cyclamens, for starters.
+In the spring, opt for scented bulbs such as hyacinth and varieties of narcissus for an instant pick-me-up.

-Check out our advice on how to force bulbs indoors, for winter colour and fragrance.
+Check out our advice on how to force bulbs indoors, for winter color and fragrance.

 A she shed is the perfect place to experiment with bold decor.
 Not only do these neon-bright windows make a real statement inside and out, but they'll also create a warm glow as the sun seeps through.

 Faux grass used inside as an alternative floor covering creates a fun, chilled out vibe.
 Plus it's hardwearing and won't show up any dirt you might traipse in from the garden.
-It's easy-care nature is why it's also one of our favourite family garden ideas.
+It's not just great for she shed ideas – artificial turf's easy-care nature is why it's also one of our favorite family garden ideas.

 Lanterns are particularly useful as you can easily move them around.
 Have some inside and others on the porch to create a friendly glow.
 Vary the heights for added interest, and for complete ease of use go for LED battery-operated candles as you won't have to worry about leaving burning candles unattended.